benhoskings/babushka/README.markdown

 - _docs: http://babushka.me_
 - _rdocs: http://babushka.me/rdoc_

-When you spend time researching something new, it's pretty easy to forget what you found, and have to re-research it again next time.

-A lot of the tech jobs we do manually aren't challenging or fun, but they're finicky and have to be done just right.
-They're chores.
-Things that are important to do, but that are better automated than done manually by us people, right?
-After all, that's what is supposed to happen in the future.
-And the future is good, because in the future, we'll all have jetpants.
-So, onward.
+A lot of the tech jobs we do manually aren't challenging or fun, but they're quite particular and have to be done just right -- they're chores.
+Things that are important to do, but that are better automated than done manually.

-The idea is this: you take a job that you'd rather not do manually, and describe it to babushka using its DSL.
-The way it works, babushka not only knows how to accomplish each part of the job, it also knows how to check if each part is already done.
-You're teaching babushka to achieve an end goal with whatever runtime conditions you throw at it, not just to perform the task that would get you there from the very start.
+That's what babushka is for.
+Once you describe a job using its DSL, babushka can not only accomplish each part of the job, but also check if each part is already satisfied.
+For each component of the job, a test, along with the code to make that test pass -- test-driven sysadmin.

 # installing

-Installing is really easy on supported systems (currently, OS X and Ubuntu).
+Installing is really easy.
 All it takes is one command, and it can be the first command you run on the machine.
 (Babushka will happily install on any machine though, not just new ones.)

 If you have curl (OS X):